agvoron/tetris/dev_notes.md

 # === Tasks ===
-* Implement unit testing (no need to be thorough, just to refresh on how to do JUnit in Eclipse)

-* Bug/tweak: prevent accidental double-taps on spacebar
 * Bug/tweak: add back button to pause menu & clean up pause menu

 * Finish gameplay